mvolkmann/blog/src/dart.md

 ### int Class

-The `int` class adds the following properties to those defined in the `num` class.
+The `int` class adds the following properties to those defined in the `num` class:

 | Property    | Description                              |
 | ----------- | ---------------------------------------- |